Looking after our ocean

 Sustainable fishing

-Poor fisheries management, exacerbated by climate change, is the largest threat to ocean life and habitats ... and to the livelihoods and diets of more than a billion people.
+Poor fisheries management, worsened by climate change, is the largest threat to ocean life and habitats - and to the billions of people around the world who rely on the ocean for their livelihoods.

 Marine Protected Areas